Deriss/RepData_PeerAssessment1/README.md

 individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+To see the final result of the analysis, [click here](https://deriss.github.io/RepData_PeerAssessment1/PA1_template.html)

 ## Data

 The data for this assignment can be downloaded from the course web